Kong/docs.konghq.com/app/konnect/runtime-manager/vaults/how-to.md

 Restart the runtime instance to load the values.

-Next, set up references to this environment variable in URL format so that {{site.base_gateway}} can find this secret.
+Next, set up references to these environment variables in URL format so {{site.base_gateway}} can recognize these secrets.

 In this case, the references would look like this: